Economics Courses After 12th in India: Power Move or Risky Choice?

 Q. Which course is best 12th economics?

 A. The best is something that aligns with career goals.
 Top choices include B.Sc.
-(Hons) Economics, BA(Hons) Economics, and specialized options like Economics + Data Science.
+(Research) in Economics and B.Sc.
+(Research) in Economics and Finance.

 Q. What are the highest paying career options after an economics course?